thirdweb-example/thirdweb-stripe/README.md

 ## Thirdweb Stripe

 This project demonstrates an example flow for setting up subscription based payments for web3 apps using thirdweb wallet authentication and stripe.

-We use wallet authentication to let users securely authenticate their wallets to the backend, where the backend can verify their wallet addresses.
-From here, the backend cann generate a new Stripe customer and checkout for the client-side wallet which they can use to pay for a subscription associated with their wallet address.
-Afterwards, the user can authenticate to the backend where their subscription can be verified and the backend can offer access to any additional gated functionality.
+It enables traditional SaaS business models for web3 apps where products can offer protected services that require subscriptions to access.

 Below is a visual breakdown and explanation of how the whole flow works: